ibm-cloud-docs/vpc/vsi_is_profiles.md

 The following information describes the naming rule of the profiles.

 The first character represents the profile families.
 Different profile families have different ratios of vCPU to memory and other characteristics that are designed for different workloads.
 - "b": balanced family of profiles, 1 vCPU to 4 GiB of memory ratio
 - "c": compute family of profiles (higher on the CPUs), 1 vCPU to 2 GiB of memory ratio
 - "m": memory family of profiles (higher on the memory), 1 vCPU to 8 GiB of memory ratio
 - "u": ultra high memory family of profiles, 1 vCPU to 28 GiB of memory ratio
 - "v": very high memory family of profiles, 1 vCPU to 14 GiB of memory ratio
--  "g" is GPU, which is a 1:8 or 1:16 ratio
+- "g": GPU profiles, which is a 1:8 or 1:16 ratio
+- "o": storage optimized family of profiles, 1 vCPU to 8 GiB memory ratio and 1 vCPU to 300 GB instance storage ratio

 The second character represents the CPU architecture.
 - "x": x86_64